 Detonation can have multiple causes.
-Anything which increases combustion temperatures or pressures, or increases the engineís operating temperature, or overadvanced spark timing, or causes the air/fuel mixture to run leaner than normal may cause detonation.
+Anything which increases combustion temperatures or pressure (such as turbocharging or supercharging), or increases the engine's operating temperature increases the risk of detonation.
+Overadvanced spark timing, or anything that causes the air/fuel mixture to run leaner than normal may also cause detonation.

 Some engines require premium fuel (91 or higher octane) and may experience detonation if you fill the tank with mid-range or regular grade fuel.
 Under light throttle the engine may run fine on the less expensive fuel, but during hard acceleration or when lugging the engine under load, detonation may occur.